-Rav Eitan Mayer

-MENAHEL CHINUCHI

-emayer@midreshetmoriah.org

-How to Register
+How to Register Registration Timeline:

-Registration Timeline:

-- Sun Aug 21: we email you a username and password.
-You log in to make sure they work. - Sun Aug 21: the same day, we also email you this semester's amazing course catalog! - Mon Aug 22: we email you our registration FAQ - Thu Aug 25: we email you the schedule so you can see days & times & plan your schedule - Sun Aug 28: registration opens 9:00am Eastern Time: 48 hrs to select your courses & weekly "Rakezet" meeting - Tue Aug 30: registration closes 9:00am Eastern Time Steps in the Process:
+- Sun Aug 20: we email you a username and password.
+You log in to make sure they work. - Sun Aug 20: the same day, we also email you this semester's amazing course catalog... which you are currently reading! - Mon Aug 21: we email you our registration FAQ - Thu Aug 24: we email you the schedule so you can see days & times & plan your schedule - Sun Aug 27: registration opens 9:00am Eastern Time: 48 hrs to select your courses & weekly "Rakezet" meeting - Tue Aug 29: registration closes 9:00am Eastern Time Steps in the Process:

-On August 21, our registration system emailed you a username and password.
-If you've changed your email address from what you used for your seminary application, please immediately email Lori at midreshetoffice@gmail.com to notify her, since your original email address is where we'll be sending your username and password.
+On August 20, our registration system emailed you a username and password.
+If you've changed your email address from what you used for your seminary application, please immediately email Ariella at midreshetoffice@gmail.com to notify her, since your original email address is where we'll be sending your username and password.
 Many of you were using a school email for college applications and may now be using a different email, so please let us know ASAP.
-If on Sunday Aug 21 you didn't receive an email with on Sunday Aug 21 you didn't receive an email with syam folder; if it's not there, please email Lori at midreshetoffice@gmail.com and she will have one sent to you.
-Once you receive the email containing your username and password, please immediately test works your login by going www.midmorechoices.com/students and logging in.
-Please report any difficulties immediately to Lori at midreshetoffice@gmail.com.
-We're asking you to test your login info right away so that by the time registration officially opens on Aug 28, we will have solved any problems so you can register.
+If on Sunday Aug 20 you didn't receive an email with a username and password, please first check your spam folder; if it's not there, please email Ariella at midreshetoffice@gmail.com and she will have one sent to you.
+Once you receive the email containing your username and password, please immediately test login works by going www.midmorechoices.com/students and logging in.
+Please report any difficulties immediately to Ariella at midreshetoffice@gmail.com.
+We're asking you to test your login info right away so that by the time registration officially opens on Aug 27, we will have solved any problems so you can register.
 (Please bookmark that website on your phone, since you'll use it to make changes to your schedule once you arrive.)
 While you're there, please update your personal info.
-Also on Aug 21, we'll have emailed you this course catalog for Fall 5777!
+Also on Aug 20, we'll have emailed you this course catalog for Fall 5778!
 Your first step in registering is to browse through this amazing catalog, reading the course descriptions, circling everything that looks interesting, being wowed by all of the incredible learning being offered this semester, including many new courses.
 We don't say "More Choices" for nothing!

 A Little Friendly Advice: